MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 presence of numbers, small or large, in an email provides any useful value in classifying email as spam or not spam.

-### Contingency tables and bar plots
+### Contingency tables and conditional proportions

-<span style='color: red;'>-one cat variable plot
+- One-way and Two-way/contingency tables
 - Define frequencies/counts and relative frequencies/proportions
-- Two-way/contingency tables
+- association vs no association in conditional proportions
-- Bayes theorem with tables and trees - conditional vs unconditional probabilities</span>
+- Bayes theorem with tables and trees - conditional vs unconditional probabilities

 Table \@ref(tab:emailTable) summarizes two variables:
 `Type` (spam or not spam) and `Number`. `Number` is a